THE BALLPARKS

 Seats within the Oakland Coliseum’s Press Level

 The press level, tucked under the third deck, also included small areas of regular seating for fans.
-Only a handful of these remain, with luxury boxes taking up much of the level.
+Only a handful of these remained, with luxury boxes taking up much of the level.

 Complicating the Coliseum’s baseball-football nexus, the temp football bleachers couldn’t even be erected until the A’s season was over, so the Raiders had to play their first few home games of the year with the football field turned 90 degrees, stretching from home plate to the center-field wall.
 This not only created frustration for football fans who felt they were sitting a mile away, but also migraines for Raiders front office personnel trying to reconcile different seating arrangements for the team’s season ticket holders.
 (On one occasion, the Raiders couldn’t even play at the Coliseum at all; the 1973 World Series bumped the Silver and Black from a scheduled home game, which had to be moved up the road to Berkeley’s Memorial Stadium on the University of California campus.)

-To this day, the Coliseum’s intractable seating has made baseball sightlines so remote, it’s not unusual to find fans on the field level reaching for the binoculars.
-The structure’s roundness led to the creation of, easily, the majors’ largest foul territory; it’s so vast, any player with world-class stamina catching up to a foul ball by the rolled-up tarps near the bullpens would, across the bay at San Francisco’s Oracle Park, be making that same catch in the 10th row.
-The point is not that Oracle Park is small; most other ballparks today are like it, and the Coliseum has, by a lack of evolution, become a far different animal in that regard.
+The Coliseum’s intractable seating made baseball sightlines so remote, it wasn’t unusual to find fans on the field level reaching for the binoculars.
+The structure’s roundness led to the creation of, easily, the majors’ largest foul territory; it was so vast, any player with world-class stamina catching up to a foul ball by the rolled-up tarps near the bullpens would, across the bay at San Francisco’s Oracle Park, be making that same catch in the 10th row.
+The point is not that Oracle Park is small; most other ballparks today are like it—and the Coliseum, by a lack of evolution, became a far different animal in that regard.

-Pitchers love the voluminous foul territory; everyone else hates it.
-Infielders have to take every pop-up headed toward the seats seriously, and batters can only sigh every time a foul is caught when, chances are, that pop-up would be out of the fielder’s reach in any of the majors’ 29 other ballparks.
-Add to that the cool marine air that glides in off the nearby bay waters that deaden the ball at night, and the outs really begin to add up, making it difficult for any player to maintain a strong batting average.
-In fact, no A’s player has ever won a batting title since the team moved to the Coliseum in 1968.
+Pitchers loved the voluminous foul territory; everyone else hated it.
+Infielders had to take every pop-up headed toward the seats seriously, and batters can only sigh every time a foul was caught when, chances are, that pop-up would have been out of the fielder’s reach in any other ballpark.
+Add to that the cool marine air that glides in off the nearby bay waters that deaden the ball at night, and the outs really began to add up, making it difficult for any player to maintain a strong batting average.
+In fact, no A’s player ever won a batting title during the team’s 57-year run at the Coliseum.

-The A’s hitters are hardly the only ones to suffer.
-Visiting players, legends among them, have seen their career averages dented downward by the Coliseum’s hitting conditions.
+The A’s hitters were hardly the only ones to suffer.
+Visiting players, legends among them, saw their career averages dented downward by the Coliseum’s hitting conditions.
 Wade Boggs, five-time AL batting champion, hit .241 in 90 games at the Coliseum—90 points below what he hit elsewhere.
 David Ortiz hit .219.
 Ken Griffey Jr., .236.
 Cal Ripken Jr., .233.
-The only visitor who managed to excel above average playing at the Coliseum was Ichiro Suzuki, who easily tops the list among those who played 50 or more games with a .358 average.
+The only visitor who managed to excel above average playing at the Coliseum was Ichiro Suzuki, who easily topped the list among those who played 50 or more games with a .358 average.

 Expansive foul territory at the Oakland Coliseum

-The Coliseum’s foul territory is easily the majors’ largest and has been cursed at by one generation of hitters after enough.
-No Oakland A’s player has ever won a batting title.
+The Coliseum’s foul territory was easily the majors’ largest and cursed at by one generation of hitters after enough.
+No A’s player ever won a batting title in Oakland.

 The Savior in Denim.